sanyaade-teachings/pippi/docs/01_intro.md

 Using the same silence 10 frames from the earlier example, we can check the actual length with `dsp.flen()`.
 (Which is short for 'frame length' or 'length in frames')

-To do the cut, `dsp.cut()` accepts three params: first, the string literal to cut from, next the offset in frames where the cut should start, and third the length of the cut in frames.
+To do the cut, `dsp.cut()` accepts three params: first, the binary string to cut from, next the offset in frames where the cut should start, and third the length of the cut in frames.

 ### Summary

-Part of what pippi provides is a wrapper to working with python string literals.
+Part of what pippi provides is a wrapper to working with python binary strings.
 This is actually a very handy thing.
 That's just a small part of the library though.
 Next we'll talk about doing basic synthesis with pippi, and using some of its waveshape generators for both audio and control data.